bhartiy/learnsellacious/pages/05.how-to/01.how-to-work-with-frontend-currency-module/docs.md

 ![](Screenshot%202020-06-25%20at%206.00.16%20PM.png)

-4. Now Frontend Currecy Module will show up on published. position and on changeing currency, price of products will show in that one.
+4. Now Frontend Currecy Module will show up on published position and on changing currency, price of products will show in that currency.

 ![](Screenshot%202020-06-25%20at%206.04.45%20PM.png)